viamrobotics/docs/docs/manage/fleet/provision/end-user-setup.md

 ---
-title: "Complete setup for a machine"
+title: "Complete end-user setup for a machine"
-linkTitle: "Set a machine up"
+linkTitle: "Setup machine (end-user)"
 weight: 69
 type: "docs"
 description: "If you have received a machine that uses Viam and have been pointed to this guide, this guide will show you how to set it up."